Lachele/SARS-CoV-2/README.md

 as a side-effect of my job.

 I am an academic Doctor.
-That is, I have a PhD in Chemistry and very significant experience in computational chemistry with strong emphasis on glycobiological contexs.
+That is, I have a PhD in Chemistry and very significant experience in computational chemistry with strong emphasis on glycobiological contexts.

 Here's a Google Scholar search on me: